-The internet allows us to distribute knowledge more widely, more efficiency and at a lower cost than was previously possible.
-However, publishing still has costs that need to be covered – such as proof reading, copyediting, digital presentation and preservation, promotion and dissemination of your work, printing and express delivery of one hard copy of the publication sent directly to you.
+However, publishing still has costs that need to be covered.
+These include publishing and review process coordination, English language proof-reading and corrections, typesetting, Author and Editor support, indexing and archiving, promotional activities, online publishing technology, digital presentation and preservation, promotion and dissemination of your work, printing and express delivery of one hard copy of the publication which is sent directly to the contributing Editors and Authors.

-Open Access publishing offers the same indexing, archiving, searching and linking capabilities that are part of conventional publishing.
+Open access publishing offers the same indexing, archiving, searching and linking capabilities that are a part of conventional publishing.

 Benefits of Open Access

-- enables unrestricted use of knowledge for teaching, conference presentations and lectures.
+- Enables the unrestricted use of knowledge for teaching, conference presentations and lectures.

-- offers authors enhanced visibility and offers the potential for greater usage of their work and higher impact.
+- Offers authors enhanced visibility and the potential for greater usage of their work and higher impact.

 - Brings new audiences to scholarly content, helping expand readership.